erikfredner/dsst289-2024/syllabus.md

 ### Counseling and Psychological Services

 Mental health is crucial for academic success.
 [Counseling and Psychological Services](https://caps.richmond.edu) at the University of Richmond supports student success and enhances student well-being by providing comprehensive clinical services to currently enrolled, full-time, degree-seeking students.

+## Acknowledgments

+The course builds on previous iterations of the course taught by [Taylor Arnold](https://math.richmond.edu/faculty/tarnold2/) and [Lilla Orr](https://math.richmond.edu/faculty/lorr2/).

+## Recommended Reading

+The books below are not required reading.
+However, students who want to learn more about the main ideas in this course may want to consult some or all of them.

+If you only look at one of these books, make it [*R for Data Science* (2023)](https://r4ds.hadley.nz/).